cop4808-spring-2023-fullstack-web/final-project-group8/README.md

   - The Movie Database

 - Setup
-   <br> To set up dotMOV in your local machine here are the following steps:<br>
+   <br> To set up dotMOV in your local machine, here are the following steps:<br>
     1. Clone the GitHub repository to your local machine
     2. Navigate to the cloned directory by running the following command in your terminal
     3. Create .env file